Background of IPH

 The Florida A&M University (FAMU) Institute of Public Health (IPH) was created by the 1995 Florida Legislature with the mission of improving the health status of Florida’s diverse poor and underserved.
 IPH was given the authority to initially offer the Master of Public Health (MPH) Degree Program.
 In March of 2004 and October of 2004, the FAMU Board of Trustees and the Florida Board of Governors, respectively, approved FAMU’s development and implementation of the Doctor of Public Health (DrPH) Degree Program.

-The mission of the FAMU Public Health Program is to develop and produce culturally competent public health practitioners and leaders through graduate training, research and service.
-Thus, the contribution of the FAMU Public Health Program to the public health workforce should substantially- improve the health status of the diverse poor and underserved.
+The mission of the FAMU Public Health Program is to develop the practice of culturally competent public health practitioners and leaders through graduate training, research, and service.
+Thus, the contribution of the FAMU Public Health Program to the public health workforce should substantially improve the health status of the diverse poor and underserved.

 There are seven values, concepts and ethics upon which the Public Health Program has been built.
 These guiding principles direct the “who we are and why we must be” of the Program.
 They provide the framework for determining the Program mission, goals and objectives.

 - Equality of Opportunity